philgyford/twelescreen/README.md

 2. Get the Twelescreen code [from GitHub](https://github.com/philgyford/twelescreen/).

+3. Run `npm install` to install the required packages (see below).

-3. Copy `config/example_basic.yaml` to `config/development.yaml`.
+4. Copy `config/example_basic.yaml` to `config/development.yaml`.
 (You could also use `config/production.yaml` instead, and use `production` instead of `development` for the `NODE_ENV` below.)

-4. [Create a new Twitter app](https://apps.twitter.com/app/new).
+5. [Create a new Twitter app](https://apps.twitter.com/app/new).
 Get the four required authorisation tokens and either add them to `config/development.yaml` or set them as environment variables (see the next section for instructions on either method).

-5. Run the app with:
+6. Run the app with:

    ```
    $ NODE_ENV=development node app.js